-This article is organized as follows:

-In section II, we introduce our model, and compare it to previous studies.
+This paper is organized as follows: In Sec.
+II, we introduce our model, and compare it to previous studies.
 Section III introduces the equations to be solved in the self-consistent-screening method.

-In Section IV we first analyze the membrane alone, and study the crossover quantum/classical and harmonic/anharmonic for the flexural modes.
-Then we study the coupled membrane-electron problem and present our results for the instability in section IV.

-In section V, we analyze further the instability by deriving the exact effective action in the large d-limit.
-Our conclusions are presented in section VI.

-Several technical, but important details are presented in the appendices: In appendix A we discuss how to integrate over the in-plane phonons.
-In appendices B and C we evaluate the most important diagrams, the phonon (flexural) and fermion bubbles.
+In Sec.
+IV, we first analyze the membrane alone, and study the crossover quantum/classical and harmonic/anharmonic for the flexural modes.
+Then, we study the coupled membrane-electron problem and present our results for the instability in Sec.
+IV.
+In Sec.
+V, we analyze further the instability by deriving the exact effective action in the large d-limit.
+Our conclusions are presented in Sec.
+VI.
+Several technical, but important, details are presented in the Appendices: In Appendix A, we discuss how to integrate over the in-plane phonons.
+In Appendices B and C, we evaluate the most important diagrams: the phonon (flexural) and fermion bubbles.